- Advanced Placement Program

 - Texas Association of Future Educators (TAFE)

-There are many opportunities in JROTC for leadership, servitude, scholastic achievement, and most of all - fun!
+There are many opportunities in JROTC for leadership, service to our school, community, and nation, scholastic achievement, and most of all - fun!
 More information about the JROTC program at West Mesquite High School can be found by visiting their external website https://wmjrotc.weebly.com.

 TSA or Technology Student Association is a local, regional, state, and national organization focused around the promotion of student activities in the STEM, Arts & AV, and manufacturing clusters.
 Students have a chance to participate in local events, develop leadership skills, and compete in a multitude of events.